bit-bots/bitbots_main/README.md

-# bitbots\_tools
+# Bitbots Tools

-a bundle of tools used by our build process and for debugging
+a bundle of tools for e.g. building the documentation, testing, etc..